 Whether excess weight comes from genetics, environment, or a metabolic disorder, the side effects that can occur with being overweight range from uncomfortable to potentially life-threatening.
 Being overweight puts you at greater risk for multiple chronic illnesses, from cancer to type 2 diabetes (*).

-Research shows that when you consume a low-carb diet, the hormone ghrelin is decreased.
+Research shows that when you consume a low-carb diet, the hormone ghrelin is decreased (*).
 Ghrelin, also known as your hunger hormone, tells your body that you need to eat more.

 When this hormone is high, people tend to overeat and gain weight.
 When this hormone is low, on the other hand, they’re less interested in food.
 Over time, if you continue to eat low carb, this keeps your calories in check

 One line of reasoning is that fat and protein increase satiety, and produce less blood sugar fluctuations.
-Therefore, you aren’t a slave to the whims of your blood sugar and less likely to give in to cravings for high carb or high sugar foods.
-This leads to reduced food intake, producing a calorie deficit, and reduced body weight[*].
+Therefore, you aren’t a slave to the whims of your blood sugar and are less likely to give in to cravings for high carb or high sugar foods.
+This leads to reduced food intake, producing a calorie deficit, and a lower body weight (*).

-Another hypothesis is that low-carb dieting may increase the amount of energy you expend daily — AKA your burn more calories[*].
-Some research shows that there may be up to a 300 calorie metabolic advantage daily of eating low-carb.
+Another hypothesis is that low-carb dieting may increase the amount of energy you expend daily — AKA your burn more calories (*).
+Some research shows that there may be up to a 300 calorie metabolic advantage of eating low-carb.

 Maintaining a healthy muscle mass is crucial for health and longevity, and can protect your body from chronic diseases.

 You can think of your lean muscle mass as a reservoir of amino acids that your body can pull from in time of need.
-Amino acids not only serve as precursors to glucose but play a role in the maintenance of all your vital organs, including your heart, liver, and brain[*].
+Amino acids not only serve as precursors to glucose but play a role in the maintenance of all your vital organs, including your heart, liver, and brain (*).

-Whereas others theorize that in the absence of glucose, ketone bodies can be used to displace glucose — leaving your lean muscle mass undisturbed[*].
+Whereas others theorize that in the absence of glucose, ketone bodies can be used to displace glucose — leaving your lean muscle mass undisturbed (*).

-One study found that the presence of the ketone body beta-hydroxybutyrate decreased the oxidation (breakdown) of the amino acid leucine while promoting muscle synthesis[*].
+Another found that the presence of the ketone body beta-hydroxybutyrate decreased the oxidation (breakdown) of the amino acid leucine while promoting muscle synthesis (*).

 Weight loss is one strategy that doctors suggest to help reduce the risk of developing type 2 diabetes.
 However, research shows that for people with metabolic syndrome (a precursor to diabetes), following a low-carb diet can turn around metabolic syndrome regardless of weight loss.

-That’s because low-carb dieting has a positive effect on health markers like triglycerides, cholesterol, and blood sugar[*].
+That’s because low-carb dieting has a positive effect on health markers like triglycerides, cholesterol, and blood sugar (*).

 In one study, researchers put a group of patients with type 2 diabetes on a ketogenic diet to assess its role in blood sugar regulation.
-After 16 weeks on the ketogenic diet, 80% of the participants either reduced their medication dose or discontinued medication altogether[*].
+After 16 weeks on the ketogenic diet, 80% of the participants either reduced their medication dose or discontinued medication altogether (*).

 Chronic inflammation goes hand in hand with diseases like stroke, respiratory disease, heart disease, cancer, and diabetes. (*).
 Therefore, controlling chronic inflammation in your body may be the single most vital thing you can do for long-term health.

-Due to its anti-inflammatory effects, the ketogenic diet has been used since the 1920s to help children with epilepsy control their seizures[*].
+Due to its anti-inflammatory effects, the ketogenic diet has been used since the 1920s to help children with epilepsy control their seizures (*).

 While the exact mechanisms for the anti-inflammatory effect of keto are still being uncovered, the ketone body beta-hydroxybutyrate (BHB) is one interesting area of focus.

 Research shows that BHB can block something called the NLRP3 inflammasome.
-The NLRP3 inflammasome is a protein complex that releases inflammatory chemicals in your body, initiating an inflammatory response and can even result in cell death[*].
+The NLRP3 inflammasome is a protein complex that releases inflammatory chemicals in your body, initiating an inflammatory response and can even result in cell death (*).

 Other research suggests that glucose metabolism is linked to inflammation.
-Therefore, by reducing carbs (glucose), the ketogenic diet offers an alternative fuel source that does not instigate inflammatory responses[*].
+Therefore, by reducing carbs (glucose), the ketogenic diet offers an alternative fuel source that does not instigate inflammatory responses (*).

-What’s more, animal research shows that following a ketogenic diet not only diminishes inflammation — but it also helps to reduce pain[*].
+What’s more, animal research shows that following a ketogenic diet not only diminishes inflammation — but may also help reduce pain (*).

 For years the popular theory was that saturated fat was the primary cause of heart disease, and therefore diets low in fat should be followed to protect heart health.
-Of course, as history would show, this led to low-fat dieting and the subsequent obesity epidemic[*].
+Of course, as history would show, this led to low-fat dieting and the subsequent obesity epidemic (*).

 In fact, the ketogenic diet may be the answer to better heart health.
 Heart disease has several biomarkers associated with it, including inflammation and high blood lipids.

 Studies suggest that inflammation may play an instigating role in heart disease by causing damage to the walls of your arteries and initiating the oxidation of cholesterol in your blood.
-These two factors combined result in the formation of arterial plaques that lead to heart disease[*].
+These two factors combined result in the formation of arterial plaques that lead to heart disease (*).

-Finally, it’s been reported that adults with diabetes are two to four times more likely to die from heart disease than adults without diabetes.
-Since the ketogenic diet can support healthy blood sugar, it offers yet another way to protect your heart[*].
+It has also been reported that adults with diabetes are two to four times more likely to die from heart disease than adults without diabetes.
+Since the ketogenic diet can support healthy blood sugar, it offers yet another way to protect your heart (*).